isaacbernat/presentations/optimise/notes.md

 - Memoisation.
 Save results of calculations which are going to be needed again.

-- other noteworthy optimisations: loop unrolling.
-Leal, etc.
+- TODO: other noteworthy optimisations: loop unrolling, Leal, function inlining, conditional move, etc.